Home » Easy » Tomato Cage Christmas Tree

 Stand back & admire your tomato cage Christmas tree!

 I hope you enjoyed repurposing a humble wire cage into a sparkly Christmas tree.
-Thanks again to Gail for having me share this project with you.
+Thank you again to Gail for allowing me to share this project with you.
 You are always welcome at My Soulful Home.
 Come over for a visit, and follow My Soulful Home on Facebook, Pinterest, and Instagram.

 Thanks so much,